-Maybe you view press releases in a more traditional sense.
+OK, you’ve heard what I’m saying and you’re publishing press releases in a more traditional sense.
 You compose them and post them on the web in hopes of attracting a reporter or a blogger who will put your news out for the world to see.
 And that’s fine.
 However, whether you like it or not, the links you put in your press releases will affect your site.

 Maybe you don’t care to try and raise your rankings.
 That’s fine.
 But do you really want to purposely hurt your rankings?
 I don’t think I’ve ever heard anyone openly admit to this.
 It would be foolish.
 But if you don’t diversify your anchor text, that’s what you’re doing.
 In other words, by using bad link building techniques with anchor text, you can actually drop in Google searches.
 So it makes sense for you to follow good anchor text practices, regardless of your purpose for posting press releases.

 So you know you need to diversify the anchor text, but the question is how?
 Here are a few tips to help you out.